Jillderon/daily-deals/PROCESS.md

         Working!
 Only thing that bothers me is that the date of deals only gets checked in viewDidLoad

 ## Thursday day 14 - 26/01/2017
-- Make it possible to click on a event and to reserve a place!! http://stackoverflow.com/questions/40478120/mkannotationview-swift-adding-info-button
+- Make it possible to click on an event and to reserve a place!! http://stackoverflow.com/questions/40478120/mkannotationview-swift-adding-info-button But there are some problems with this, because I want to add more information to the InformationDealViewController than there is in the annotation.
+How to get information from Firebase?
+You can do this by name of the deal, but what happens if there are two deals who have the samen name?
+Than Firebase will

 ## Friday day 15 - 27/01/2017

+TO DO:
+- Make it possible to click on an deal and reserve this deal.
+- add maximum capacity to a deal and hide deal when maximum capacity is reached
+- forget password
+- validate email
+- opschonen van code